 Once you know where you stand with organic visits and demographics, you can look at the individual components of your campaign and analyze how they are influencing the broader numbers.

+Getting a local SEO audit will help you sort out any issues with your offsite factors that impact your local search rankings in the search engines.
 One of the most important elements of a post-Pigeon local optimization campaign is your business’s presence on as many third party and local directory sites as possible.
+Business listings will not only drive traffic to your site, but they’ll also help you rank in local results.
 The go-to example is Yelp, an aggregator of local business information and customer reviews, but there are several other sites with a niche focus, such as UrbanSpoon or TripAdvisor.

-Claim your company’s account on as many of these platforms as possible.
+To maximize your local search presence, claim your company’s account on as many of these local listings platforms as possible.
 You’ll want to do this for two reasons: first, you’ll be able to verify your information’s consistency across the web, especially your name, address, phone number, and business hours.
 Second, you’ll have more opportunities to cultivate reviews, but we’ll get more into that in the next section.

 Claiming your profile and verifying your information on these sites is usually a one-time process, but you’ll want to check back every so often to make sure your information is still up-to-date.
 You’ll also want to do a quick check to see if there are any new, relevant directories that have emerged and claim your account early.

-Checking your business information is only the first half of the local directory audit.
+Checking your business info is only the first half of a local SEO audit.
 The second part is more intensive, and arguably more important for your customer relationships.
 These sites all share one core feature: the ability for customers to post public reviews.
 The more high-quality reviews you have the better—it looks good to the other customers and even sends an authoritative ranking signal to Google.

 Take a look at the number of new reviews you’ve gotten, and how positive those reviews are.
 If you’re getting a high number of negative reviews, read them carefully and try to figure out what you can change to encourage more positive reviews.
 If you aren’t getting many reviews at all, you need to do more to encourage your in-person customers to leave feedback.
 (Remember, it’s a violation of policy to directly ask for reviews.
 Instead, simply direct your customers to the review site itself and leave the decision to review up to them).